Updated: November 17, 2020

 3. Sell your desktop and buy a laptop or notebook.

-4. Use environmental-friendly mobile phones, like Sony Ericsson’s Greenheart line.
+4. Use environmentally-friendly mobile phones, like Sony Ericsson’s Greenheart line.
 Not only they are environmentally friendly, but also energy efficient.

 5. Save all your coins and deposit them to your bank at the end of the month or to pay your bills.